 Learn the art of the potter’s wheel.
 Create functional and sculptural pieces with earthenware clay and glazes....

-Let your creativity shine using wheel-thrown clay!
-Explore wheel-throwing techniques and be inspired by the fundamental building blocks of creating 3D ideas and objects.
+Discover your creativity on the potter's wheel!
+Explore wheel-throwing techniques and be inspired by the fundamental building blocks of creating 3D objects and ideas.

-Let your creativity shine using wheel-thrown clay!
-Explore wheel-throwing techniques and be inspired by the fundamental building blocks of creating 3D ideas and objects....
+Discover your creativity on the potter's wheel!
+Explore wheel-throwing techniques and be inspired by the fundamental building blocks of creating 3D objects and ideas....

 111 Queen's Park